pstraebler/mac-deploy-script/README.md

 A Bash script to automate Mac deployment by installing a selected set of applications through a lightweight graphical interface.
 The project supports installation via Homebrew, `.pkg` files, `.dmg` images, and `.mobileconfig` profiles.

+The script also handles user creation, enabling FileVault encryption, and managing the Xcode Command Line Tools.

+*Tested on macOS Sonoma and newer; earlier versions may not be supported.*

 ## Features

 - Checks for and installs required dependencies: